igorua/commercetools-demo-site/README.md

  * A sku
  * At least one price for the currency used (leave country, customer group, etc in default "All" state)
  * The variant selection attribute you defined in the product type
- * A product must be assigend to at least one category (until a bug is fixed in sunrise).
+ * A product must be assigend to at least one category (until a bug is fixed in sunrise https://github.com/sphereio/commercetools-sunrise-java/issues/340).
    * It is recommended to assign the product to the parent categories of its categories, too.

 Data recommended to be filled for the demo